Rachel Pickup: Career

+1996–2003: Early stage & screen work

-Shortly before graduating from RADA, Pickup was cast as Kaye Bentley BBC miniseries No Bananas.
-Later that year she made her professional stage debut in Alan Ayckbourn's Way Upstream at Crucible Theatre in Sheffield.
-This was followed by a role opposite Alan Bates in Mike Poulton's Fortune's Fool at the Chichester Festival Theatre.
-In 1997 she appeared as Helena in Oxford Stage Company's UK tour of All's Well That Ends Well, directed by Irina Brook.
-Then in 1998 she played Irina in Mike Poulton's translation of Three Sisters, and Fanny in David Lodge's Home Truths at the Birmingham Repertory Theatre.
-The following year she appeared as Olivia in Terry Hands' production of Twelfth Night at Theatr Clwyd.
+Shortly after graduating from RADA, Pickup booked the lead role of Kaye Bentley in the 10-part BBC miniseries No Bananas, which premiered in 1996.
+Later that year she made her professional stage debut in Alan Ayckbourn's Way Upstream at Crucible Theatre in Sheffield, followed by a performance opposite Alan Bates in Mike Poulton's Fortune's Fool at the Chichester Festival Theatre.
+During the late 1990s Pickup established herself in classical theatre, appearing as Helena in Oxford Stage Company's touring production of All's Well That Ends Well, directed by Irina Brook, as Irina in Mike Poulton's translation of Three Sisters at Birmingham Repertory Theatre, and as Olivia in Terry Hands' production of Twelfth Night at Theatr Clwyd.
+In 1998, she made her film debut as Clara Fairfax in Radha Bharadwaj's Basil, appearing opposite Jared Leto and Christian Slater.
+Based on Wilkie Collins' 1852 novel of the same name, Basil premiered as the closing night film of the Toronto International Film Festival.

+Pickup appeared as Hazel Conway in J. B. Priestley's Time and the Conways at the Royal Exchange, Manchester, earning a Manchester Theatre Award.

 In 2000 Pickup made her Off West End debut as Corrie in Neil Simon's Barefoot in the Park at Jermyn Street Theatre.
-That year she appeared as Rose Jones in Edward Bond's The Sea at Chichester Festival Theatre.
-Then in 2001 she appeared in two productions at Royal Exchange, Manchester, playing Lucienne Vatelin in Georges Feydeau's The Fall Guy, and Hazel in J.B.
-Priestly's Time and the Conways.
-For the later performance Pickup was awarded Best Supporting Actress at the 2002 Manchester Evening News Theatre Awards.
-In 2002, Pickup appeared as Cordelia in the English Touring Theatre's production of King Lear directed by Stephen Unwin.
+She subsequently appeared in productions at Chichester Festival Theatre and Manchester's Royal Exchange Theatre, where her performance as Hazel Conway in J. B. Priestley's Time and the Conways earned her the Manchester Theatre Award for Best Supporting Actress.
+In 2001, Pickup appeared as Lady Henrietta Standish in the two-part BBC miniseries Victoria & Albert.
+In 2002, she appeared as Stella Primrose in Duncan Roy's autobiographical film AKA.
+The film premiered in competition at the Sundance Film Festival and was nominated for the BAFTA Award for Outstanding Debut.
+That same year, Pickup appeared as Cordelia in the English Touring Theatre's production of King Lear directed by Stephen Unwin.
 In 2003 the production transferred The Old Vic in London, with Pickup reprising her role.
-Later that year she appeared as Ophelia in Calixto Bieito's production of Hamlet for the Edinburgh Festival Fringe.
+Later that year she appeared as Ophelia in Calixto Bieito's production of Hamlet at the Royal Lyceum Theatre for the Edinburgh Festival Fringe.
 For this performance she earned a Herald Angel Award.

-From 2004-2006 she appeared in six productions with the Royal Shakespeare Company, including performances as Silvia in The Two Gentlemen of Verona, Helen of Troy in Troilus and Cressida, Helena in A Midsummer Night's Dream, and Portia in Julius Caesar.
-The latter production would transfer to the West End in 2006.
-The following year, Pickup would return to the West End in The 39 Steps, a parody play adapted from the 1935 film of the same name by Alfred Hitchcock.
-The production would go on to win the 2007 Laurence Olivier Award for Best New Comedy.

-From 2008-2009 she appeared in three productions at the Rose Theatre Kingston directed by Sir Peter Hall, including Love's Labour's Lost, Bedroom Farce, and the titular role in Miss Julie.
-The later performance earned Pickup a 2009 Critics' Circle Theatre Award nomination for Best Actress.
-In 2010 Bedroom Farce transferred to the West End, where Pickup reprised her role as Susannah.
+During this period, Pickup had guest and recurring roles on multiple television serials, including Soldier Soldier, Doctors, Relic Hunter, and Jeffrey Archer: The Truth.